AyoungYa/scenarios/python/challenge-word-solitaire/step2.md

 # Word Solitaire

-Now, for the word list obtained in the previous step, perform word chain following the steps below:
+Now, for the word list obtained in the previous step, perform word chaining by following the steps below:

 - First, sort the string list;
-- Starting with the first word as the head, find a word that starts with the last letter of the current word and add it to the word chain from the remaining words.
-If it does not exist, save current chain;
+- Starting with the first word as the head, find a word that starts with the last letter of the current word and add it to the word chain of the remaining words.
+If it does not exist, save the current string;
-- Repeat the previous step in the remaining words until all words have been used up.
+- Repeat the previous step with the remaining words until all words are used.
   Example:

 ```python